ho-nl/graphcommerce-deployment-workflows/README-hypernode.md

 ## Installing and configuring PM2

+Our aim is to have PM2 always running, and automatically restarting and restoring application state after a reboot.

-Installing PM2 as global executable
+Installing PM2 as global executable:
 ```sh
 npm config set prefix ~/.npm
 npm install --quiet -g pm2